tkazDeveloper/2Browsers/README.md

 This policy is effective as of 2021-07-23

+**Note**

+Not all content can be displayed with this application.
+This is the first app created by the creator, so there is a problem.

 **Contact Us**

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at kazuya.2021.defectreport@gmail.com.